ReinierC/hokus/README.md

 ## Getting Started

-*To run on Linux or Mac, see _Running On Linux or Mac_ topic below.*
+*To run on Linux or Mac, see topic below.*

 * [Download the binaries - Windows 10 (x64)](https://github.com/julianoappelklein/hokus/releases).
 * Install by running the executable file _\(hokus-cms-setup-0.2.1-winx64.exe\)_